KxSystems/automl/docs/advanced.md

 .automl.fit[features;target;ftype;ptype;params]
 ```

-:warning: **Custom cross-validation function**
+> **Custom cross-validation function**
+>

-To add a custom cross-validation function to those provided, follow the [guidelines for function definition](https://code.kx.com/ml/tree/master/docs/xval.md).
+> To add a custom cross-validation function to those provided, follow the [guidelines for function definition](https://code.kx.com/ml/tree/master/docs/xval.md).
+>

-Contact ai@kx.com with questions on this: it is more complicated than other customizations.
+> Contact ai@kx.com with questions on this: it is more complicated than other customizations.

 ## `functions`